Explanation

 =SUM(--TEXTSPLIT(B5,{"T","Z"},,1)) - TIME(8,0,0)

-In the screenshot below, we have converted the UTC timestamp to a datetime value in the Pacific Standard Time (PST) timezone with the TEXTSPLIT formula:
+Note that both formulas are based on the examples above.
+You can see how this works in the screenshot below, where we have converted the UTC timestamp to a datetime value in the Pacific Standard Time (PST) timezone with the TEXTSPLIT option:

-Notice we are using the TIME function to create a time value of 8 hours.
-Then, we simply subtract this time value from the result to get the datetime value in the Pacific Standard Time (PST) timezone.
+The time zone conversion is handled with the TIME function, which creates a time value of 8 hours.
+We simply subtract this time value from the result to get the datetime value in the Pacific Standard Time (PST) timezone.
 To convert to Eastern Standard Time (EST), which is UTC-5, we can simply subtract 5 hours from the result:

 =--SUBSTITUTE(SUBSTITUTE(B5,"T"," "),"Z","") - TIME(5,0,0)